Frequently Asked Questions and Forms

 - Brief explanation of the academic difficulties that you faced and the circumstances that should be considered.

-- Explanation of how you have addressed the issues that led to your poor academic performance.
+- Detailed explanation of how you have addressed (or plan to address) the issues that led to your poor academic performance. (examples: names of programs/services you are utilizing or plan to utilize, frequency, etc.)

 - Attach documentation supporting relevant circumstances.